Which artery is the main blood supply to the forearm and hand? | Channels for Pearson+

 1

-Step 1: Understand the anatomy of the circulatory system and the role of arteries in supplying oxygenated blood to specific regions of the body.
+Step 1: Understand the anatomy of the circulatory system and the role of arteries in transporting oxygenated blood from the heart to various parts of the body.

-Step 2: Recall that the forearm and hand receive their blood supply primarily from arteries branching off the brachial artery, which divides into the radial and ulnar arteries.
+Step 2: Recall that the pulmonary artery carries deoxygenated blood from the heart to the lungs, and is not involved in supplying blood to the forearm or hand.

-Step 3: Focus on the radial artery, which is one of the two main arteries supplying the forearm and hand.
-It runs along the lateral side of the forearm and is commonly used to measure pulse at the wrist.
+Step 3: Note that the femoral artery is located in the thigh and supplies blood to the lower limb, making it irrelevant to the forearm and hand.

-Step 4: Eliminate the incorrect options: The pulmonary artery carries deoxygenated blood to the lungs, the carotid artery supplies blood to the head and neck, and the femoral artery supplies blood to the lower limb.
+Step 4: Recognize that the carotid artery is responsible for supplying blood to the head and neck, not the forearm or hand.

-Step 5: Conclude that the radial artery is the correct answer as it is the main blood supply to the forearm and hand.
+Step 5: Identify the radial artery as the main blood supply to the forearm and hand, running along the lateral side of the forearm and contributing to the formation of the deep and superficial palmar arches in the hand.

 Watch next